BEXIS2/Documents/Docs/DataDescription.md

 ### Units
-To view, edit, create, or delete a unit, navigate [[!LINK_CONFIGURE]](../docs/General#roles) **Settings -> Manage Units**.
+To view, edit, create, or delete a unit, navigate [[!LINK_CONFIGURE]](../docs/General#roles) Settings -> Manage Units.
 On this page, you will find a table listing all units and their properties in your BEXIS2 instance.
 Each unit is defined by the following information:

 * __Name:__ The full name of the unit (e.g., meter, second, degree Celsius) based on international standards such as the __International System of Units (SI)__.
 Abbreviations or internal codes should be avoided.
 * __Description:__ A short explanation of what this unit measures and in which context it is used.
 For example: *Standard unit of temperature on the Celsius scale.*